 Sky Q get an HDR release date?

 Sky had originally promised that HDR support for Sky Q boxes would be available by the end of 2019.
 That timeline eventually shifted to 2020, and HDR support for Sky Q boxes was officially launched on the 27th of May 2020.

 While Sky Q has already received HDR support, as mentioned previously, the HDR-rollout comes with a caveat.
 You can only access HDR content on specific Sky Q boxes and using compatible TVs.

 HDR is short for "high-dynamic range", and it's currently one of the most advanced video quality standards.
 TVs with HDR provide superior visual quality, with sharper contrasts, brighter highlights, deeper shadows, and a wider gamut of color displays.

 People often confuse HDR with HD.
 However, the two are completely different categories.

 HD (high-definition) focuses on video resolution, such as 720p resolution, 1080p resolution, and 4K resolution.
 It allows you to capture greater details on your screen.

-HDR (high-dynamic range), however, focuses on contrast ratio and colour accuracy.
-Contrast ratio determines the brightness and shadow components of the visuals.
-Colour accuracy engulfs the colour spectrum and determines how natural the videos seem.
+HDR (high-dynamic range), however, focuses on contrast ratio and color accuracy.
+The contrast ratio determines the brightness and shadow components of the visuals.
+Colour accuracy engulfs the color spectrum and determines how natural the videos seem.
 Together, the two components ensure that the video looks lifelike.

 Most HDR content today is only compatible with HD or UltraHD TVs, i.e. TVs that support 1080p or 4K resolutions.